The University of Tennessee Knoxville

 Teasing out relationships between health outcomes and the myriad of factors is complex.
 Predicting outcomes and integrating data into individualized patient care strategies are even more challenging—and promising.

 We believe convergent science will lead to breakthroughs in understanding the health and well-being of individuals, communities, and societies.
 The work of the Precision Health cluster at the University of Tennessee, Knoxville, will focus on linkages between climate, social determinants of health, health history and resources, pollution, water quality, genomics, lifestyle, and mental health to describe and predict health outcomes.
-Leveraging machine learning and aggregated electronic health records, the cluster will develop nuanced pictures of those relationships in diverse communities from the Mississippi River to the Appalachian Mountains.
+Leveraging machine learning and aggregated electronic health records, the cluster will develop nuanced pictures of those relationships in communities from the Mississippi River to the Appalachian Mountains.
 We’ll target Tennessee’s top health care problems—cardiac conditions, respiratory conditions, and cancers—along with vector-borne diseases, infectious diseases, and mental health conditions.

 The cluster will apply these discoveries to enhance health by deepening our understanding of the intricate connections that shape health outcomes.
 Ultimately, our data-driven work will undergird tools for practitioners, public health leaders, and others.